 - Camera Calibration Process: 2012 (Current) and Profile: Camera Faithful (your camera profile options may be different depending on your camera)

 Note that your camera model and serial number are shown with a dire-sounding warning “Please note that these changes are not undoable.”
-I don’t quite understand the reason for this possibly confusing message, especially with a button directly below it that says “Restore Adobe Default Settings.”
+I don’t quite understand the reason for this potentially confusing message, especially with a button directly below it that says, “Restore Adobe Default Settings.”
 Go ahead and click on “Update to Current Settings.”

 From now on, two things will be at your disposal.
 First, which will happen automatically, any image you import coming from the same camera will have these settings applied; you don’t need to do anything.
-Second, any previously imported image from the same camera can be applied this set of adjustments by simply clicking on the Reset button.
+Second, this set of adjustments can be applied to any previously imported image from the same camera by simply clicking on the Reset button.